 Here are the latest Best Picture Odds for the 2021 Oscars, according to DraftKings, as of April 19.

 Oscars Best Picture Odds

 |Sound of Metal||+5000|

 “The Trial of the Chicago 7” moved to +300 from +400 after the Globes and “Minari” edged up to +1600 to +1200.
-Those were the only notable potential Oscar Best Picture nominees that saw their odds improve since the Globes.
+Those were the only notable potential Oscar Best Picture nominees that saw their odds improve since the Globes, and both have lost a bit of ground since.
 The other potential nominees saw their odds fall significantly.

 A solid second behind “Nomadland,” the Netfilx drama “Trial Of The Chicago 7” dramatizes the legal battle of seven people charged in connection with the protests, riots and mayhem that ensnared the 1968 Democratic Convention in Chicago.

 “Minari” details the story of a Korean family that relocates to the Ozark Mountains of Arkansas.
 Lee Isaac Chung’s semi-autobiographical film was produced by A24 films.
 It won Best Foreign Language film at the Globes Sunday, even though it was filmed in the United States.
 The 2020 Oscar winner for Best Picture was “Parasite,” a South Korean comedy-thriller that also won the Golden Globe for Best Foreign Language Film.